Gertrud Hanna: Biography

-Immediately after the Nazi rule in the country she lost all of her positions and earned money by doing patchwork with one of her sisters, Antonie.
+Immediately after the Nazi rule in the country Hanna lost all of her positions and earned money by doing patchwork with one of her sisters, Antonie.
 They were subject to frequent interrogations by the Nazi forces and committed suicide in Berlin on 26 February 1944.

 Legacy

-In October 2021 a memorial plaque was laid for the Hanna sisters at their residence in Lüdenscheider Weg in Haselhorst, Berlin.
+A memorial plaque was laid for the Hanna sisters at their residence in Lüdenscheider Weg in Haselhorst, Berlin, in October 2021.